 Liked the solo travel guide to Chicago?
 Save it for later…

 Carrie is a guest writer for The Wandering Core.
-She has been solo-travelling the world for the last seven years.
+She has been solo-traveling the world for the last seven years.
 On her blog, you’ll find stories and tips to get you way off the beaten path — from Ethiopia to Laos to Nicaragua and beyond — on your own, and on the cheap.
 She writes at Trains, Planes and Tuk Tuks.
 You can also follow her on Facebook and Instagram.

 – The Wanderer